earthly/website/blog/_posts/2023-06-15-chown-permissions-chmod.md

 ---
-title: "chown: Changing File and Directory Ownership in Linux"
+title: "chown: Changing File and Directory File in Linux"
 categories:
   - Tutorials
 toc: true
 author: Thinus Swart

 internal-links:
+ - Linux
+ - Directory Ownership
+ - File Ownership
+ - chown
- - just an example
+ - Permissions
 ---

 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and, therefore, faster.
 This article is about Linux file permissions and ownership If you enjoy doing things at command line you might like [Earthly](https://earthly.dev/).
 It's a pretty great open-source build tool.**